 Net position whose use by COSC is subject to externally imposed stipulations that can be fulfilled by actions of COSC pursuant to those stipulations or that expire by the passage of time.
-Similar net assets are referred to as temporarily restricted net assets in the statements of the component units.

-Unrestricted
+• Unrestricted

 Net position that is not subject to externally imposed stipulations is considered unrestricted.
-Unrestricted net position may be designated for the specific purpose by actions of management or the BOR or may otherwise be utilized to satisfy certain contractual agreements with outside parties.
+Unrestricted net position may be designated for the specific purpose by actions of management or the Board of Regents ("BOR") or may otherwise be utilized to satisfy certain contractual agreements with outside parties.
 Substantially all unrestricted net position will be utilized for support for academic initiatives, and capital programs.